trpubins/fantasy-baseball-sse/README.md

 #### Address

 The address refers to the server IP address.
-The value for the IP address can be internal such as "localhost" or it can be external such as "192.168.1.5".
+The value for the IP address can be internal such as localhost (i.e. "127.0.0.1") or it can be external such as "192.168.1.5".

 #### Port